hafixo/gradient-installer/README.md

 - CNAME RECORD gradient.mycompany.com [ELB_HOSTNAME]

 ### Hot nodes
-By default, hot nodes are set up for experiments, model deployment, notebook, and tensorboards.
-Hot nodes can be configured by setting k8s_node_asg_min_sizes
+By default, hot nodes are set up for experiments, model deployments, notebooks, and tensorboards.
+Hot nodes can be configured by setting k8s_node_asg_min_sizes.

 Here are the current defaults:
 ```